 TikTok also allows companies to create branded 2D, 3D, and AR effects that can be triggered by unique gestures.
 Once the campaign is activated, your filter will be included in the Top 10 Trending list, and users can apply these effects and filters to their own videos, creating more brand awareness through UGC.

-In addition to these in-app solutions, TikTok provides further business support to improve your marketing strategy through partnerships and funding.
+In addition to these solutions, TikTok provides further business support to improve your marketing strategy through partnerships and funding.
 It is now possible to work with marketing partners that focus on four categories: Campaign Management, Measurement, Creative, and Effects.

-The partners have industry expertise in these areas and work with TikTok’s Marketing API to achieve the best success rate for your campaign.
+These partners have industry expertise in these areas and work with TikTok’s Marketing API to achieve the best success rate for your campaign.

-3. Successful Case Studies
+6. Successful Case Studies